-You can configure a BSID to reference a static MPLS label range.
 The high-level steps are as follows:

-- 1. Define the static label range. - Assign the static label range to the BSID.
+- 1. Configure a static MPLS label range. - 2.
+Assign the static MPLS label range to a BSID. - 3.
+Configure the BSID to reference a TE policy.

 Example: Configure a static MPLS label range